petusa/ResponsiveDialog/README.md

  </a>
 ```

+# Testing

-Do not forget to run your code from an HTTP server.
+Do not forget to run your project from an HTTP server in order to test it out.

 For that [nginx](http://nginx.org/) or the excellent [live-server](https://github.com/tapio/live-server) is recommended.

+The simpliest way to start is to download the [ResponsiveDialog project](https://github.com/petusa/ResponsiveDialog/archive/master.zip) and serve the donwloaded folder via HTTP (nginx, or live-server), then navigate to sample.html.